Skidamek/AutoModpack/README.md

 Thanks to:
 - All the [**contributors**](https://github.com/Skidamek/AutoModpack/graphs/contributors)!
 - All the supporters on [**Ko-fi**](https://ko-fi.com/skidam)
-- Special thanks to Juan, cloud, [Merith](https://github.com/Merith-TK), [SettingDust](https://github.com/SettingDust), Suerion and griffin4cats as well as everyone else who helped with testing, code and ideas!
+- Special thanks to Juan, cloud, [Merith](https://github.com/Merith-TK), [SettingDust](https://github.com/SettingDust), Suerion and griffin4cats as well as everyone else who helped with testing, code or ideas!
 - HyperDraw for amazing mod icon!
 - [Fallen-Breath](https://github.com/Fallen-Breath) for [mod template](https://github.com/Fallen-Breath/fabric-mod-template/)